jonathan-robertson/gmo-farming/README.md

 ## Development

 This modlet is truly massive due to all the plant variants and combinations of plant variants (up to 2 traits!).

 Becuase of this, we relied on Go to generate `blocks.xml`, `recipes.xml`, and more.

-To make adjustments to generated files, feel free to edit `main.go` to suit your preferences.
-Then run `go run main.go` to have it dump files generated files into the `Config` folder.
+To make adjustments to generated files:

+1. edit the `*.go` files in `./` and `./gen` to suit your preferences.
+1. run `go run main.go` to have it dump files generated files into the `Config` folder.

 ## Learn Go